 Alexandria First Responders Recognized at White House Ceremony

-(From left to right) DEC A-Shift members Raul Aleman, Tiana Allen, Ericka Flournoy, DEC Director Renee Gordon, Linda Garcia, Caitlin Cool, Rick Czarnowsky and Cheryl Davis )
+(From left to right) DECC A-Shift members Raul Aleman, Tiana Allen, Ericka Flournoy, DECC Director Renee Gordon, Linda Garcia, Caitlin Cool, Rick Czarnowsky and Cheryl Davis )

 Our Core Values

 - Professionalism – We exhibit conscientious, courteous, and businesslike behavior in the workplace and conform to the highest ethical and technical standards of our profession.

 - Integrity – We are strongly committed to the highest performance standards, moral and ethical conduct, and truthfulness in all relationships.

 - Service – We provide quality service in a courteous, efficient, and accessible manner.